 The sample preparation laboratories of PCIGR are located on the top floor of the EOS Main building.
 The three labs are completely independent in terms of air supply.
 The labs are accessed by a vestibule.
 The entire air-handling system is filtered by 42 HEPA filters, with two levels of pre-filtration.

 The labs were custom designed by Clean Rooms West Inc. to achieve Class 1000 — all the measurements are close to Class 100.
 Each lab is equipped with two or three Class 100 laminar flow hoods.
-In each lab, one hood is an exhaust hood and the tracer lab is also equipped with a perchloric hood.
+In each lab, one hood is an exhaust hood; the tracer lab is also equipped with a perchloric hood.

-Two systems of high-capacity Elix/MilliQ water filtration are installed to provide ultra-clean water and all of the acids are either quartz-distilled or sub-boiled according to the needs.
-Our blank levels are accordingly excellent, in the 10–100 pg range for all the elements that we are dealing with.
+Two systems of high-capacity Elix/MilliQ water filtration provide ultra-clean water, and all of the acids are either quartz-distilled or sub-boiled (Savillex DST-1000, and DST-4000 systems) as needed.
+Our blank levels are excellent, in the 10–100 pg range for all the elements that we are dealing with.

 In addition to including procedural blank samples for each set of analyses, we carry out analyses to monitor all reagent acids used in the clean lab regularly.
 We also monitor the air quality of the labs by analyzing blank ‘air samples’ collected in open-top containers in the clean labs.

 For questions about sample preparation and the clean labs, contact Dave Daquioag or Taylor Ockerman.